0atman/trebetherick.net/content/haven.md

 <img width="80%" src="/1926 Pony&Trap at Polzeath.jpg" alt="1926 Pony&Trap at Polzeath.jpg">

-## Richard Tellam-Hocking's First Trebetherick Shop (please contact me if you have a photo of this little shop I wouild love to have one)
+## Richard Tellam-Hocking's First Trebetherick Shop (please contact me if you have a photo of this little shop I would love to have one)

 At the top of Polzeath Hill was a purpose built shop, double fronted with door in the middle, run by Ralph Tellem-Hocking's father, Richard.
 In the summer they made ice-cream and his wife sold it on the beach.
 When she needed more she waved a flag as a signal to her husband to bring down some more.
 At a later date this little building was used as the Polzeath doctors surgery.